January 15, 2026

 Step 1: Understand Your Borrowing Objective

-• Seeking the lowest possible cost (above all else)
+• Paying the lowest possible cost

 Step 2: Know Your Numbers